 When Small Business Saturday comes to a close, you still have one more thing to do: follow up!
 Make sure your plan includes a way of staying in touch with contacts you made from your marketing activities.
 You might send an email blast out a week later to your new subscribers with some helpful or relevant information, or simply create a social media post thanking customers for helping you to celebrate the day.

-Your SBS marketing plan must include some time set aside to review everything—not just reflecting back on it in your head, but gathering information that can provide objective and actionable insights.
+Your Small Business Saturday marketing plan must include some time set aside to review everything—not just reflecting back on it in your head, but gathering information that can provide objective and actionable insights.
 This information should come from not just your own assessment, but also employee or customer feedback, and website data and analytics.

-Reviewing your plan will allow you to get the most out of your SBS marketing promotion and improve upon future promotions.
+Reviewing your plan will allow you to get the most out of your Small Business Saturday marketing promotion and improve upon future promotions.

 Whatever you decide to do to promote your business on Small Business Saturday, make sure that you put a plan in place.
 You, your business, and your customers will be glad you did!